cortinico/slidetoact/README.md

 }
 ```

-Or you can download the .AAR artifact [directly from Bintray](https://bintray.com/cortinico/maven/download_file?file_path=com%2Fncorti%2Fslidetoact%2F0.9.0%2Fslidetoact-0.9.0.aar).
+Or you can download the .AAR artifact [directly from Maven Central](https://search.maven.org/artifact/com.ncorti/slidetoact/0.9.0/aar).

 ## Example 🚸